Lone Tree Brewery

-Lone Tree Brewery (מבשלת בירה העץ הבודד) is an Israeli kosher brewery located near the Israeli settlement of Kfar Etzion in the Gush Etzion settlement bloc in the West Bank, a part of the occupied Palestinian territories.
+Lone Tree Brewery (מבשלת בירה העץ הבודד) is an Israeli kosher brewery located near the Israeli settlement of Kfar Etzion in the Gush Etzion bloc in the West Bank.

 History

 Lone Tree brewery, which began selling beer commercially in 2010, was founded in 2009 by Myriam and David Shire and Susan and Yochanan Levin.
 The Shires originally lived in Glasgow, Scotland and moved to Gush Etzion in 1983; the Levins immigrated to the West Bank from Maryland, USA around 2006.
 David Shire, a biologist and resident of nearby Neve Daniel, worked at the Hadassah Medical Center in Jerusalem and later as a landscaper before finally pursuing his dream of establishing a boutique brewery.

 Lone Tree brewery takes its name from the ancient oak tree that survived the Jordanian presence in Gush Etzion between 1949 and 1967 and that serves as a symbol of Gush Etzion.
 The same tree also inspired the company's logo.

 Lone Tree manufacturing facility is housed in a 50-square-meter building in the center of Gush Etzion.
 According to Susan Levin, it is a destination for visitors from Tel Aviv and Haifa as well as from abroad.